Table of Contents

 How Do I Protect Myself Against Infection?

-Because there is no specific treatment for chikungunya infection, it’s best to avoid infection altogether with vaccination and mosquito bite avoidance.
+Because there is no specific treatment for chikungunya infection, it’s best to avoid infection altogether with vaccination before international travel and mosquito bite avoidance while in country.

 IXCHIQ Chikungunya Vaccine

-Similar to the measles, chickenpox, and yellow fever vaccines, IXCHIQ is a live attenuated immunization and should be given on the same day as other live vaccines or four weeks apart.
+The IXCHIQ chikungunya vaccine is administered as a single dose in the deltoid muscle of the arm to adults 18 years and older.
+Similar to the measles and yellow fever vaccines, IXCHIQ is a live attenuated immunization and should be given on the same day as other live vaccines or four weeks apart.
 Individuals with a weakened immune system should not take the chikungunya vaccine.
-As part of your appointment, a comprehensive review of your health history will be completed to ensure the vaccine is right for you.
+For travelers 65 years and older, it’s best to avoid this brand and choose the VIMKUNYA chikungunya vaccine instead due to reported side effects after vaccination.

 Where Can I Find the Chikungunya Vaccine?